 Price is one of the most important decision factors when purchasing goods or services.
 No matter what your budget is, you always want to find a cheaper option without compromising quality.
 This is especially relevant for a service sector as costly as IT.

 Developer prices can range from $10 to $100 per hour.
-Does this mean that a $100 developer is better for you?
+So, how much should it cost to hire an app developer?
+Does this mean that a $100 developer is better?
 Or should you perhaps choose something in between, for example, a $50 developer?

 This is a difficult question to which no one can give a direct answer; it’s up to you and your needs.
 What is important is to clearly understand them and have the required market information.
 That’s exactly what we’ll cover in this article.

-PS For the convenience of calculations, we use hourly rates rather than salaries.
-It also allows you to see the real cost of the developers.
+P.S.: For the convenience of calculations, we use hourly rates rather than the average salary.
+It also allows for evaluating the real cost of the developers.

-To do this, you need to determine the number of hours worked per day (8 for a full-time employee) and multiply them by the total number of working days per year (250 in 2021 in the United States).
+First, you need to determine the number of hours per day (8 for a full-time employee) and multiply them by the total number of working days per year (260 in 2023 in the United States).

 Then, divide the annual salary by that number.